Molchi2019/Molchi2019/README.md

 🌐 https://promptingeasy.com

-PromptingEasy provides AI prompting guides, tutorials and practical examples in multiple languages.
+PromptingEasy.com provides AI prompting tutorials, free prompt generators and practical use cases in multiple languages, helping people understand and use AI prompts more clearly, effectively and confidently.